Mrzwb/CUUI_OF_VUE/README.md

 # cuui_of_vue

-an mobile UI component lib based on vue2.x
+an mobile UI component lib based on vue 2.6.x

 ```
 using npm registry=https://registry.npmjs.org/